 Now Ohiopyle relies primarily on tourism.
 The State Park offers over 19,000 acres of natural beauty, including the Falls, Ferncliff Natural Area, whitewater rafting and kayaking, and hiking.
 A 10-mile mountain bike trail (Sugarloaf Snowmobile and Mountain Bike Area) has been established on the southwest side of SR2012 between Ohiopyle and Confluence.
 Only roads connect the mountain bike area and the river trail.

-In conjunction with planning for the Sheepskin Trail, a feasibility study for a 1.2-mile side spur to Dunbar is also underway.
-The Sheepskin Trail will eventually connect the Youghiogheny River Trail with the West Virginia rail-trail system at Pt Marion, where the Monongahela River crosses the state line.
+This section of trail is complete.
+There are plans for the Sheepskin Trail which starts at MP87.9 and will eventually connect the Youghiogheny River Trail with the West Virginia rail-trail system at Pt Marion, where the Monongahela River crosses the state line.

 Ramcat Hollow (southern trailhead): Follow PA381 through most of Ohiopyle and turn southeast (left) on SR2012 at the Boater’s Change house.
 Go 8.1 miles to PA281 and turn north (left) on PA281.
 When PA281 turns right to cross the Youghiogheny River, you may either continue straight on River Rd to trailhead parking at Ramcat Hollow or else follow PA281 across the bridge to park in Confluence and ride back across this bridge.
 Alternate route: For a shortcut to Ramcat Hollow trailhead, turn left off SR2012 onto Ram Cat Rd 7.3 miles from Ohiopyle.